hiiamboris/red-wiki/[HOWTO]-Tracing.md

 ### Tracing sub-expressions with `trace/all`

 Typical scenarios:
-- `#assert` test fails, but contains at what point exactly is not known
+- `#assert` test fails, but at what point exactly is not known
 - code contains a complex expression which fails as a whole, but will take some time to find out

 Example: a convoluted Caesar's cipher function that contains a non-obvious bug: